karol11/ltm/docs/intro.md

 # Lifetime management
 ## and the smarter pointers

+IMPORTANT: This is not an officially supported Google product.

+[TOC]

 About two decades ago there was a funny concept stated that any software architecture can be drawn with a handful of diagrams using a Universal Modelling Language (UML).
 There are, among others, a diagram especially designed for data structures.
 Like this: